Joe Scully

 Joe Scully is a fictional character from the Australian soap opera Neighbours, played by Shane Connor.
-He made his first on-screen appearance on 20 October 1999, along with his family.
+He made his first appearance during the episode broadcast on 20 October 1999, along with his family.

 Development

 In October 1999, the five-strong Scully family were introduced to Neighbours, replacing the departing Martin family.
 The Scullys were the first new family to be introduced to the show since Ruth Wilkinson (Ailsa Piper) arrived with her twins in 1996.
 Actor Shane Connor was cast as Joe Scully, the patriarch of the family in July 1999.
 He had previously made a guest appearance in the show as Phil Hoffman in 1991.
-Connor was invited to audition for the role of Joe by the show's producers, and he accepted when he learned that there was a chance to work with Janet Andrewartha, who was cast as Joe's wife Lyn.
+Connor was invited to audition for the role of Joe by the show's producers, and he accepted when he learned that there was a chance to work with Janet Andrewartha, who was cast as Joe's wife Lyn Scully.
 The character of Joe also offered Connor a chance to play someone other than a bad guy or "a man on the verge."
 Connor was contracted with Neighbours for three years, with 12-month options.
-He began filming with his on-screen family in August 1999 and made his first screen appearance as Joe on 20 October.
+He began filming with his on-screen family in August 1999.
+Connor admitted that he did not know how popular Neighbours was until his first day of filming on the Ramsay Street set, where around 40 people came to watch the shoot.
+He likened it to "the holy pilgrimage."
+He made his first appearance as Joe on 20 October.
 Connor's contract was renewed several times during his stay on the show.